-Securities offered Maximum of 3,000,000 shares of Series S Preferred Stock (the "Shares"), convertible into shares of Class A Common Stock at a ratio of 1:1, which conversion ratio is subject to further adjustment as described in the section titled "Convertible Promissory Notes and Series S Preferred Stock the Offering (1)

-Warrants, and the Related Conversion of Certain Series m-3 Preferred Stock into Series m-4 Preferred Stock" below the Offering (1)

-Class B Common Stock outstanding before

-Class A Common Stock outstanding before

-Series A Preferred Stock outstanding
+Securities offered Maximum of 3,000,000 shares of Series S Preferred Stock (the "Shares"), convertible into shares of Class A Common Stock at a ratio of 1:1, which conversion ratio is subject to further adjustment as described in the section titled "Convertible Promissory Notes and Series S Preferred Stock Warrants, and the Related Conversion of Certain Series m-3 Preferred Stock into Series m-4 Preferred Stock" below .
+Class B Common Stock outstanding before the Offering (1) 10,189,000 shares Class A Common Stock outstanding before the Offering (1) 0 Series A Preferred Stock outstanding before the Offering 8,936,015 shares Series B Preferred Stock outstanding before the Offering 4,653,583 shares Series m Preferred Stock outstanding before the Offering 5,339,215 shares Series m-2 Preferred Stock outstanding before the Offering 1,660,756 shares Series m-3 Preferred Stock outstanding before the Offering 16,757 shares Series m-4 Preferred Stock outstanding before the Offering 1,432,786 shares Series S Preferred Stock outstanding before the Offering 3,462,246 shares Use of proceeds The net proceeds of this offering will be used to for working capital and growth capital purposes, including increasing sales and optimizing production of our ADMs.

-0,930,013 SlidleS

-Series B Preferred Stock outstanding before the Offering 4,653,583 shares before the Offering before the Offering

-Series m Preferred Stock outstanding

-Series m-2 Preferred Stock outstanding 1,660,756 shares

-16,757 shares

-Series m-3 Preferred Stock outstanding before the Offering

-Series m-4 Preferred Stock outstanding

-before the Offering

-Series S Preferred Stock outstanding before the Offering

-Use of proceeds

-The net proceeds of this offering will be used to for working capital and growth capital purposes, including increasing sales and optimizing production of our ADMs.
 The details of our plans are set forth in "Use of Proceeds."